Shaoting-Feng/kvcache-scheduler/README.md

-This is the flow scheduling simulator for the final project for CMSC 333: Graduate Computer Networking @ UChicago.
+This is the flow scheduling simulator.

 ### Structure of codebase
 - flowsim: the directory that contains the classes for the **sender**, **buffer** and **receiver**